Tinbeh97/MovieGenre/README.md

 #### visual based

+The error_epoch.py can be used to plot validation and training loss per epoch.

 #### movie's audio + frames

-For extracting audio feature go to [audio](./training/audio) folder.
+For extracting audio feature go to [training/audio](./training/audio) folder.
 Run mp3maker.py for deriving background audio of trailers.
 Then run audio.py for extracting audio features.
 The location of data and storage should be determined by user.